Vera: Homemade Concoctions & Love

 Mix It Up at Vera

 Great pizza sure, but Vera is so much more…cool vibe, awe-inspiring mixed drinks, savory small plates, beautiful entrees…and pizza extra-ordinaire.
 It reminds me of a 30s speak easy, or something out of a Paul Newman movie.
 The bartenders are perched at their station eagerly waiting their chance to create perfection in a glass- cocktails made with fresh juices, homemade concoctions and plenty of love.
 The wait staff is also ready to field the inevitable “what’s your favorite drink?”.
-They also can made recommendations with the best of them based on your liquor preference.
+They can make recommendations based on your liquor preference with the best of them.

 Located near the food hip corner of Lexington and Ashland, next to Kuni’s Sushi Bar and across from The Place, Vera Pizzeria is anything but your traditional pizzeria.
 The dim lights, wood floors, brick surrounds and some outstanding dinner rock lend a sense of another place and time.